 Bella Grayson

-Bella Grayson is a freshman in General Engineering student from Washington.
-She is involved in ASSIST, a freshman leadership organization dedicated to assisting Freshmen in their development as individuals, students, and leader.
-With ASSIST she designs merchandise as a member of the Legacy Committee.
+Bella Grayson is a sophomore Aerospace Engineering student from Washington.
 Bella’s interest in aerospace engineering sparks from her fathers involvement in the US Air Force as a pilot.
 As a member of VSCL she has analyzed wind tunnel data for the RMRC Anaconda, a fixed wing sUAS platform used on the System Identification and Target Tracking projects.
 She is excited to get more involved with flight testing on the CAAMS and KAMS projects.

 Leron Gundlur

 Leron Gundlur is currently pursuing a Bachelor of Science in Aerospace Engineering with Engineering Honors.
-He is also minoring in Mathematics and Astrophysics.
-Leron attended VSCL staff meetings throughout the Fall ‘23 semester and is joining VSCL as an Undergraduate Researcher from Spring ‘24.
+He is also minoring in Mathematics.
+Leron attended VSCL staff meetings throughout the Fall ‘23 semester and joined VSCL as an Undergraduate Researcher from Spring ‘24.
 He has been deeply passionate about aviation from a young age and is an avid flight simulation enthusiast.
-Leron plans to pursue a Masters of Science in Aerospace Engineering after finishing his Bachelor degree.
+Leron is actively researching nonlinear multiple time scale control theory for applications related to aerospace vehicles.
+Leron plans to pursue a Master of Science in Aerospace Engineering after finishing his Bachelor degree in December 2025.
 Post-graduation he is interested in working on air and space systems and further exploration of the Solar System and Milky Way.

 Johnny Hurtado